-If you have problems when you are installing or configuring ERL, it is a good idea to check the following items: any one of them might cause the server not to run.
+If you have problems when you are installing or configuring ERL Server, it is a good idea to check the following items: any one of them might cause the server not to run.

-• Are your system requirements correct, as set out at "Checking your system requirements" on page 2-10?
+• Are your system requirements correct, as set out at "Checking your system requirements" on page 2-4?

-- Have you downloaded and installed the correct version of the software? - Are all the default directory and filenames exactly as they appear in this manual? - Are items such as 0 (zero), O (uppercase o), 1 (one), l (lowercase l) and L (uppercase l) all entered correctly? - Are there any incorrect spaces in any filenames or accounts? - Are IP addresses entered correctly? - Do the ipincl and ipexcl files have the correct numbers entered? - Is the server ID exactly as it appears on your license, but without the SP\$ at the beginning?
+- Have you downloaded and installed the correct version of the software?
+Use dbserver -v to show the version numbers of the main components. - Are all the default directory and filenames exactly as they appear in this manual? - Are items such as 0 (zero), O (uppercase o), 1 (one), l (lowercase l) and L (uppercase l) all entered correctly? - Are there any incorrect spaces in any filenames or accounts? - Are IP addresses entered correctly? - Do the ipincl and ipexcl files have the correct numbers entered? - Is the server ID exactly as it appears on your license, but without the SP\$ at the beginning?